ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 You successfully installed Istio into your cluster.

-## Deploy the BookInfo app in to the Service Mesh
+## Deploy the BookInfo application on Service Mesh

 {: #deploy_bookinfo_app}

 The [BookInfo application](https://istio.io/docs/examples/bookinfo/) displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.